 My-Canh offers classic Vietnamese dishes, but it’s its specialty noodles that stand out.
 A visit here isn’t complete unless you slurp the pork and seafood soup or the delicious “Bún Mam” – rice vermicelli soup with fermented fish.

 One of the oldest Vietnamese restaurants in Chinatown, Pho Bac has been serving up steaming bowls of hot noodle soup for over 15 years!
-Generous lunch specials are available, which include fresh spring rolls and vermicelli bowls with grilled chicken, pork or beef.
+Generous lunch specials are available; they include fresh spring rolls, vermicelli bowls with grilled chicken, pork or beef.

 TRAN Cantine Vietmanienne

 The fast-casual cantine offshoot of the popular Plateau Pho Tay Ho serves generous bowls of rare beef pho and its signature “pho ga” – chicken noodle soup.
 Have the banh mi (Vietnamese sandwich) topped with a fried egg.